THE MIDWEST AFRICAN SERIES, DAY 6 – 8

 DAY 7 – AFRICAN ROOT BRIDGE

 Our first stop was at the famous African root bridge.
 It’s exactly what it says, a bridge made entirely from roots.
-However the locals say that it is built by spirits who replace the bridge as new every year…
+However, the locals say that it is built by spirits who replace the bridge every year…

 LIBERIA BORDER

-These tend to be the biggest time wasters of the entire trip, you just don’t know what will be thrown in front of you.
-But besides it taking 1hr 30min it was plain sailing.
-We even offered some cash to one of the officers who rejected it lol however later on they were happy to take it.
-The reason for these easy payments is to make these borders and checkpoints that little bit easier as the driver is forever driving through them!
+These tend to be the most significant time wasters of the entire trip; you just don’t know what will be thrown in front of you.
+But besides it taking 1hr 30min, it was plain sailing.
+We even offered some cash to one of the officer,s whoinitially rejected i.
+However,r later onn they were happy to take it.
+The reason for these easy payments is to make these borders and checkpoints a little bit easier as the driver is forever driving through them!

 FLAG….